 Grows well in large containers and thrives outdoors in the summer.

-The trumpet-like flowers which hang down are huge – up to one foot or more long on mature size 4′-6′ feet tall plants.
+The trumpet-like flowers which hang down are huge – up to one foot or longer on mature size 4′-6′ feet tall plants.

 One small tree in bloom will perfume a large outdoor space.